kaievns/the-log/posts/lead/drafts/risk-management-101.md

 ---
 slug: xMLqU
+date: 1 May 2023
-title: Risk management 101
+title: Risk management fundamentals
+description: Diving into the basics of risk management, tools and tactics
+tags:
+  - management
+  - leadership
+  - strategy
+medium:
+  tags:
+    - Engineering management
+    - Technical leadership
+    - Risk management
+    - Strategy
 ---

 Lets talk about some boring stuff.
-The one that saves lives and companies alike.
+The type that saves lives and companies alike.
 The risk management.
-However critical this topic seems, it's weirdly rarely taught to new managers, especially those promoted to engineering management from technical leads without formal education.
+However critical this topic seems, it's surprisingly rarely taught to new managers, especially those promoted to engineering management from technical leads without formal education.

-People skills and technical chops are great, but if we keep doing dumb things with risk management we will be net negative long term.
-So, I'm here to share what I have gathered so far on the subject.
+People skills and technical chops are great, but if we keep doing less than stellar things with risk management we will be net negative long term.
+Today I'm here to share what I have gathered so far on the subject.

 ## What _is_ risk?